gadgetron/GadgetronOnlineClass/Courses/Day1/Lecture2/README.md

-# Lecture 2 : Practical Introduction to Gadgetron [WiP]
+# Lecture 1.2 : Practical Introduction to Gadgetron

+*Note: This is a work in progress, and the summary is preliminary.*

 Title : Practical Introduction to Gadgetron